the-beef-calculator/AppleStore-Inventory-Checker/README.md

 Program that contact's Apple's API and checks to see if a product is in-stock.
 Will notify via SMS when there is!

-# Libaries Used / Important Notes
+# Libraries Used / Important Notes

 This program utilizes GSON, Google's JSON Serializer/Deserializer library.
 In order for this program to work, you must have the Maven or Gradle dependency added.